 I had no qualms at all with that process – they stacked discounts for us being loyal customers, some of our home features (and the neighborhood) and other nice touches.

 So, what blew up this seemingly dreamy relationship?
 Look to your right and you’ll see – that’s our dog, an American Staffordshire Terrier.

-Anyway, apparently many home insurance companies have a discrimination clause against members of the Bully Breeds and a number of other dogs – a list which probably includes even the German Shepard.
+Anyway, apparently many home insurance companies have a discrimination clause against members of the Bully Breeds and a number of other dogs.
+(A list which usually includes even the German Shepard.)

-Long story short, I’m now with Farmers, and now you know why I switched (and yes, thanks for asking: it is cheaper, overall, and the transition was great).
+Long story short, I’m now with Farmers, and now you know why I switched (and yes, thanks for asking: it is cheape overall, and the transition was great).

-I understand the argument that an aggressive large dog is more dangerous if it actually does get mad, but there are many smaller breeds which are a lot more aggressive – but I guess it’s cuter when a chihuahua bites your kids (my daughter’s experienced it on non-consequtive occasions).
+I understand the argument that an aggressive large dog is more dangerous if it actually does get mad.
+Of course, there are many aggressive smaller breeds.
+I guess it’s cuter when a chihuahua bites your kids (one daughter’s experienced it on consecutive occasions)?